Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Inference after selection by the lasso

-where $df$ is the degrees of freedom after the penalization procedure is applied, i.e. the number of non-zero coefficients selected by (adaptive) lasso; $C_T$ is the penalty specific to each criterion.
-We consider three of them: the \emph{Akaike information criterion} (AIC) \citet{akaike1974new} with $C_T=2$, the \emph{Bayesian information criterion} (BIC) by \citet{schwarz1978estimating} with $C_T=\ln(T)$, and the \textit{Extended Bayesian information criterion} (EBIC) by \citet{chen2008extended} with $C_T = \ln(T) + 2 \gamma \ln(Kp)$.
-We consider EBIC as \citet{chen2012extended} argue that BIC fails to correctly address the variable-selection phenomenon in scenarios where the parameter space is substantially higher than the sample size, leading to select a model with spurious covariates in high-dimensional settings.
-Throughout this paper we calculate EBIC with $\gamma=0.5$.
+where $C_T$ is the penalty specific to each criterion.
+We consider the \emph{Akaike information criterion} (AIC) by \citet{akaike1974new} with $C_T=2$, the \emph{Bayesian information criterion} (BIC) by \citet{schwarz1978estimating} with $C_T=\ln(T)$, and the \textit{Extended Bayesian information criterion} (EBIC) by \citet{chen2008extended} with $C_T = \ln(T) + 2 \gamma \ln(Kp)$ with $\gamma=0.5$ proposed by \citet{chen2012extended} who argue that BIC fails to select the correct variables when the number of parameters is larger than the sample size.